maxamillion32/stamplay-aboutme/README.md

 ### Building the frontend

-Stamplay hosts the client side of applications with a specific folder structure.
-To have your Backbone app converted to a Stamplay compatible we used [Grunt](http://gruntjs.com).
+Stamplay hosts the client side of applications with an open folder structure.
+For minifying the assets we used [Grunt](http://gruntjs.com).

 To build the app you need to have NPM and Bower installed and then run those two commands: